Tyla: 2019–2022: Career beginnings

-2023–2024: International breakthrough with "Water"
+2023–2024: International breakthrough with "Water" and Tyla

 Tyla's first public performance occurred in 2023 during the Dolce & Gabbana afterparty at Milan Fashion Week, following the release of her single "Been Thinking", which earned Tyla her first chart placements of her career, on the Billboard Mainstream R&B/Hip-Hop Airplay and Rhythmic Airplay charts.
 Heven Haile of Pitchfork described it as a "slick club anthem that channels the seductive pop-R&B hits of mid-2000s Ciara and Rihanna".
 Tyla then joined Chris Brown as the opening act for his Under the Influence Tour.
 In May 2023, she released the single "Girl Next Door", featuring Nigerian singer Ayra Starr.

-She released the song "Water" in July 2023 as the lead single from her self-titled debut studio album.
+Tyla released the song "Water" in July 2023 as the lead single from her self-titled debut studio album.
 After spawning a viral dance challenge on the social media platform TikTok, "Water" peaked within the top 10 in multiple countries including South Africa, the United States, and the United Kingdom.
-Tyla became the first and youngest-ever South African soloist in 55 years to enter the US Billboard Hot 100 with "Water", following Hugh Masekela's "Grazing in the Grass" in 1968.

-Tyla performed "Water" live on The Bianca Show in Sweden and The Tonight Show Starring Jimmy Fallon in the United States.
+Tyla became the first South African soloist in 55 years and the youngest ever to enter the US Billboard Hot 100 with "Water", following Hugh Masekela's "Grazing in the Grass" in 1968.
+She performed "Water" live on The Bianca Show in Sweden and The Tonight Show Starring Jimmy Fallon in the United States.
 The music video for "Water" was released on 6 October 2023, it accumulated 3 million views on YouTube in three days.
 Tyla was then featured on a remix version of "Girls Need Love" by Summer Walker, released as part of the latter's Girls Mix extended play in October 2023.

-On the eve of December 2023, she announced the release of her debut studio album, Tyla (2024), and simultaneously released three songs: "Truth or Dare", "On and On", and "Butterflies", as promotional singles from the project on an extended play of the same name.
+On the eve of December 2023, she announced the release of her debut studio album, Tyla (2024), and simultaneously released three songs: "Truth or Dare", "On and On", and "Butterflies", as promotional singles from the project on an extended-play of the same name.
 Tyla performed a medley of "Water" and "Truth or Dare" on the season 24 finale of The Voice on 19 December 2023.
 At the 66th Annual Grammy Awards in February 2024, Tyla won the inaugural Grammy Award for Best African Music Performance with "Water", also becoming the youngest-ever African artist to win a Grammy Award.

-Tyla's self-titled debut album was officially released via Fax and Epic Records on 22 March 2024.
+Her debut album was officially released via Fax and Epic Records on 22 March 2024.
 The accompanying music video for "Art" was released in tandem with the album.
-Tyla received widespread critical acclaim, and was a top-25 album in the United States, the United Kingdom, the Netherlands, Norway, New Zealand, and Switzerland.
+Tyla received widespread critical acclaim, and reached the top twenty-five on the album charts in the United States, the United Kingdom, the Netherlands, Norway, New Zealand, and Switzerland.
 Tyla received the most nominations at the 18th Metro FM Music Awards in South Africa, with six nods.
 She went on to win the most awards at the 2024 BET Awards, tying with Usher and Victoria Monét at the Peacock Theater in Los Angeles, California, where she delivered a live performance of "Jump" for the first time alongside Gunna and Skillibeng.